-In May 2003, the FASB issued SFAS 150, Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity.
+In May 2003, the FASB issued SFAS No. 150, "Accounting for Certain Financial Instruments with Characteristics of Both Liabilities and Equity."
 This Statement requires that certain instruments that were previously classified as equity on a company's statement of financial position now be classified as liabilities.
-The Statement is effective for financial instruments entered into or modified after May 31, 2003, and to all other instruments that exist as of the beginning of the first interim period beginning after June 15, 2003.
-On October 29, 2003, the FASB voted to defer for an indefinite period the application of the guidance in SFAS 150 to noncontrolling interests that are classified as equity in the financial statements of the subsidiary but would be classified as a liability in the parent's financial statement under Statement 150.
-The FASB decided to defer the application of Statement 150 to these noncontrolling interests until it could consider some of the resulting implementation issues associated with the measurement and recognition guidance for these noncontrolling interests.
-We have no instruments impacted by the adoption of this statement and therefore the adoption did not have an effect on our consolidated financial position, results of operations or cash flows.
+The Statement is effective for financial instruments entered into or modified after May 31, 2003, and to all other instruments that exist as of the beginning of the first interim financial reporting period beginning after June 15, 2003.
+We currently have no instruments impacted by the adoption of this statement and therefore the adoption did not have an effect on our consolidated financial position, results of operations or cash flows.